 Goal completion helps you influence people’s actions

-Giving people territory control, helps improve your website
+Giving people territory control helps improve your website

 Wikipedia and DMOZ are two great examples of sites that are leveraging the game mechanic of territory control.
-Users have to participate frequently in the community to get special privileges, such as becoming a senior editor of a specific section of the website.
+Users have to participate frequently in the community to get special privileges such as becoming a senior editor of a specific section of the website.

 These users are then motivated to ensure that the content on the website is high in quality, or else they will lose control over their territory.

-High content quality ensures that people will find your website useful.
+High quality content ensures that people will find your website useful.
 And the more useful people find it, the more likely they will be willing to link to it.

 For example, Wikipedia has over 228 million backward links according to Yahoo Site Explorer.
-This in turn helps Wikipedia get over 1.67 billion visitors a month from Google.
+This, in turn, helps Wikipedia get over 1.67 billion visitors a month from Google.